devoteamgcloud/dgc-learning-path-data-template/__materials__/chapter_02.md

 # Learning Practical Path

-## Chapter 2 - Google Gloud Storage & Lyfecycle Management (1 day)
+## Chapter 2 - Google Gloud Storage & Lifecycle Management (1 day)
 ### The Context

 As an interface between your GCP project and the internal database of  Magasin & Cie, you need to store the received data in place.
 This is not a random place.
 This place must accept every file coming.
-This means, it has to accept every extension, formats.
+This means, it has to accept every extension and formats.
 This place is typically named a Data Lake.

 This is a term you will hear a lot.
 A Data Lake brings together data from across the enterprise into a single location.
 So, you might get the data from a relational database or from a spreadsheet, and store the raw data in a Data Lake.
 This raw data can be CSV, JSON, Avro, or even png or mp4.

 As a Data Engineer, you will often use a Cloud Storage bucket as part of your Data Lake and then load or query them directly from BigQuery as a Data Warehouse.

 This is an other term you will hear a lot.
-Unlike a Data Lake, where the data is in the raw format, in the Data Warehouse, the data is stored in a way that makes it efficient to query (Does it start to echo the initial context? ).
+Unlike a Data Lake, where the data is in the raw format, in a Data Warehouse, the data is stored in a way that makes it efficient to query (Does it start to echo the initial context? ).

 ![files](img/files.png)